LeeAnnEditor/o365hq/services/SQL Server Migration to Azure via VHD Image.md

 -   Provide a dedicated point of contact responsible for working with IT Partner and coordinate any outside vendor resources and schedules
--   Configure all networking equipment such as load balancers, routers, firewalls, and switches
+-   Configure all networking equipment, such as load balancers, routers, firewalls, and switches
 -   Provide access to physical and virtual servers and/or systems and services, as needed.
 Provide remote and/or physical access to facility and systems required to complete work

-### Out of the scope of this project (additional cost items)
+### Outside the scope of this project (additional cost items)

 -   Backup scheduling
 -   Software version upgrade

 Upon completion of the project, we will provide a *project closeout report*.
-This document will indicate the final project status including evidence of meeting acceptance criteria, outstanding issues and the final budget.
+This document will indicate the final project status, including evidence of meeting acceptance criteria, any outstanding issues, and the final budget.
 If you require more extensive documentation, this can be provided for an additional fee.

 ### Plan

-May vary depending on your needs.
+The plan may vary depending on your needs.

 1. Kickoff meeting
-2. Review SQL server and Windows Server
+2. Review SQL Server and Windows Server
 3. Start deployment
 4. Finalize deployment
-5. Verify and fix issues
+5. Verify and fix issues, if any